This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Virginia alcohol laws permit adults of age 18 or older to serve in venues selling alcohol to drink on site.
 It generally requires them to be age 21 or older to work as bartenders.

 But adults under 21 can sell or serve beer for on-premises drinking in a venue that sells beer only.
-They may also sell or serve wine for on-premises use in a venue that sells wine only.
+They may also sell or serve wine for on-site use in a venue that sells wine only.

-Virginia’s alcohol laws let persons of any age under 21 drink in a private residence.
-A spouse, parent or guardian must be present.
 They also let those under 21 have alcohol as a guest in the house of another.
 Once more, a parent, guardian, or spouse who is age 21 or older must be present.

 II.
-More Virginia Alcohol Laws
+Other Virginia Alcohol Laws

 A. Selling Alcohol